Planning for the future

 You can get help with care in your home

 Many organisations have services that provide care in your home.
-Home care workers can help with all aspects of care, including washing, dressing, moving and meals.
+Home care support workers can help with caring, including washing, dressing, moving and meals.
 Workers might come to your home every day, or they can live with you.

-Home care will allow you and the person you care for to stay in your home.
+Home care can support you and the person you care for to stay in your home.
 However, sometimes the person might need more care than can be provided at home.
-Then you will need to think about moving them to live somewhere else.

-There are several other places the person you care for could live, depending on their condition:
+There are several other places the person you care for could live and be supported, depending on their condition:

 Life after caring